TeenLife

 Overview

-Gain an inside look at the anime and manga industries and learn technique from professional artists on this high school summer abroad program in Japan.
+Gain an inside look at the anime and manga industries and learn techniques from professional artists on this high school summer abroad program in Japan.
+Learn from the best as you attend a reputable anime school in Tokyo, develop your artistic ability and style through classes taught in Japanese by design and animation professionals.

 Program Description